 Newtown: There’s a wall packed with skulls, balaclavas and more in Gladstone Street, again, by the railway tracks.
-There’s an oil can and a pair of gloves at the main road crossing outside Newtown railway station.
+There are an oil can and a pair of gloves at the main road crossing outside Newtown railway station.

 Paddington: The purse and a balaclava are all right by the art school on the corner of Greens Road and Oxford Street.
 The washing machine is on nearby Selwyn Street

 The CBD: There’s a balaclava and gloves by the NAB and Commonwealth Banks at the junction of Liverpool Street and Castlereagh Streets.
 Then walk north on Castlereagh Street to find Dungate Lane, you’ll find a plaque, a gun and a remote control.